Epigenomics Cytosine Modifications

 • meDIP-Seq: Investigators may still request meDIP-seq (Antibody-based method for identification of mC-enriched areas across the genome).
 The core will purchase the kits required for the project.

-• **NEW** We now offer NEB’s EM-Seq: this is a whole-genome base-pair resolution technique that uses an enzyme for cytosine deamination instead of bisulfite conversion.
+• We offer NEB’s EM-Seq: this is a whole-genome base-pair resolution technique that uses an enzyme for cytosine deamination instead of bisulfite conversion.
 DNA must be of good quality and with no contaminants for best results.
 Contact Managing Director for more information.

-• ** NEW** Twist Biosciences Human Methylome Panel: This is a Capture Panel targeting 3.98M CpG across the human genome.
+• Twist Biosciences Human Methylome Panel: This is a Capture Panel targeting 3.98M CpG across the human genome.
 Up to 8 libraries can be pooled before Capture.
 Contact Managing Director for more information.

 Targeted (locus-specific) DNA Methylation